Suniel111/BranchinGit/README.md

 if you create or modifies any files and commit changes from a branch then it will be dissapeared for another branch.

 to know difference between two branches run command "git diff <branch_name>"

+run command "git merge <other_branch_name>" to merge two branches and whenver there's conflict occurs merge by terminal instead of pull request on github webpage.